uwmadisonieee/Tutorials/Linux/Workshop_Guide.md

 	- The "tab complete" will check all the items in the current folder and if there is only one that fits the current letters it will just complete the rest of the word for you
 8. To make a copy of the file we need to use the `cp` command and give it a **source** to copy and a **destination** where to put it.
 Run `cp myFirstFile.txt copiedFile.txt`
 	- Run `ls` and `cat copiedFile.txt` to see you made a copy
-9. Lets make another subfolder called `memes` by running `mkdir memes`
+9. Let's make another subfolder called `memes` by running `mkdir memes`
 	- Run `ls -l` to see the new folder
 10. We want to move the `copiedFile.txt` into the `memes` folder.
 The move command `mv` works the same as the copy command.
 To move the file and rename it run `mv copiedFile.txt memes/movedFile.txt`
 11. Run both `ls` and `ls memes/` to see the file
-12. Type `ls m` and then hit *TAB* twice.
+12. Type `ls m` and than hit *TAB* twice.
 This is what happens when "tab complete" has more then one option, it will display them all if you press *TAB* twice.
 	- You can type the next letter of one of the option and hit *TAB* again to finish the "tab complete"
 13. To see the content you can either change directories the run `cat` or just run `cat memes/movedFile.txt`
 14. To delete the file we will run the remove command, but first: